Kapurthala: Princely state

-In 1743, Kapurthala which was still a village and had a different name at the time, was seized from Muslim chieftains and was annexed into Kapurthala State by the Ahluwalia Sikh rulers.
-Kapurthala flag has two color background, with insignia and moto that says "pro rege et patria" (in Latin) meaning "For king and country".
+In 1743, Kapurthala, which was still a village and had a different name at the time, was seized from Muslim chieftains and was annexed into Kapurthala State by the Ahluwalia Sikh rulers.
+The flag of Kapurthala has a two color background, with an insignia and a motto that says "pro rege et patria" (in Latin) meaning "For king and country".

 Demographics

-As per provisional data of 2011 census Kapurthala had a population of 101,854, out of which males were 55,485 and females were 46,169.
+As per provisional data of the 2011 census, Kapurthala had a population of 101,854.
+The Sikh Population has decreased over the past century, becoming a minority population due to mass immigration of Sikhs from the city and also from surrounding villages and areas to overseas nations.
+Of the population, there were 55,485 males and 46,169 females.
 The literacy rate was 85.82 per cent.

 The table below shows the population of different religious groups in Kapurthala city, as of 2011 census.